Preventing Foodborne Illnesses in Healthy Cooking

 In dairy products, such as milk and yogurt, the presence of lumps, curdling, or an off smell suggests spoilage.
 Meats that have turned gray or slimy should be discarded to prevent foodborne illnesses.
 Vegetables and fruits showing signs of mold, mushiness, or unusual discoloration should also be avoided.

-See also Healthy Cooking Meal Planning
+See also Immune Support through Healthy Cooking Choices

 When leftovers exhibit an unpleasant odor, mold growth, or unusual texture, it’s best to discard them.
 By being vigilant and identifying these signs promptly, you can prevent consuming spoiled food that may lead to foodborne illnesses.
 Proper disposal of spoiled items plays a vital role in maintaining a healthy kitchen and lifestyle.